 Scope

-This Report is intended to analyse the compatibility of Multiple Gigabit Wireless Systems (MGWS) with the Fixed Service (FS) and other services in the 60 GHz band (V-band), to assess the feasibility of establishing a common set of technical conditions under which Fixed Service applications and other envisaged outdoor uses/applications may coexist within the 57 - 66 GHz range, as described in the CEPT Roadmap for 5G [23].
+This Report is intended to analyse the compatibility of Multiple Gigabit Wireless Systems (MGWS) with the Fixed Service (FS) and other services in the 60 GHz band (V-band).
+It is to assess the feasibility of establishing a common set of technical conditions under which Fixed Service applications and other envisaged outdoor uses/applications may coexist within the 57-66 GHz range as described in the CEPT Roadmap for 5G [23].

 Background

-This Report summarizes a collection of studies related to use of 60 GHz by Fixed Service (FS) and Multiple Gigabit Wireless Systems (MGWS), in order to verify the opportunity to develop a common regulatory approach.
+This Report summarises a collection of studies related to use of 60 GHz by Fixed Service (FS) and Multiple Gigabit Wireless Systems (MGWS) in order to verify the opportunity to develop a common regulatory approach.

-Some of the studies are specifically addressing FS, others are addressing intra- and inter-coexistence within other systems (MGWS, SRD, ITS).
+Some of the studies specifically address FS, others address intra- and inter-coexistence within other systems (MGWS, SRD and ITS).

-Results of ECC Reports 113 t and 114 [13]are summarized in section 7.1 and 7.2.
-Such Reports were developed a few years ago, addressing ITS and indoor MGWS compatibility with other services, respectively.
-At that time, the acronym "FLANE" was used to indicate FS systems with wide band.
-These studies allowed determining protection distance as a function of the angles between main beams of the various applications, resulting in very long protection distances for low angle, such as for mainbeam to mainbeam.
+Results of ECC Reports 113 [20] and 114 [13]are summarised in section 7.1 and 7.2.
+Such reports were developed a few years ago, and they addressed ITS and indoor MGWS compatibility with other services respectively.
+At that time, the acronym "FLANE" was used to indicate FS systems with a bandwidth of 200 MHz .
+These studies allowed determining protection distance as a function of the angles between main beams of the various applications, resulting in very long protection distances for small angles such as for mainbeam to mainbeam.

-Due to unlicensed regime adopted by several administrations in this frequency band, with the consequent impossibility to know the exact location of the application, such approach is not applicable, so different approaches were deemed necessary to progress the work.
+Due to unlicensed regime adopted by several administrations in this frequency band and with the consequent impossibility to know the exact location of the application, such approach is not applicable, so different approaches were deemed necessary to progress the work.

-An initial study of coexistence of FS links and MGWS in the V-band was undertaken in 2016 by ETSI ISG mWT using SEAMCAT, assuming that Line of sight (LoS) links are used, as interferes and victims, constituting a dense use scenario (200 randomly distributed links/km2).
-Such analysis is summarized in section 7.3.
+An initial study of coexistence of FS links and MGWS in the V-band was undertaken in 2016 by ETSI ISG mWT using SEAMCAT.
+This study assumes that Line of sight (LOS) links are used constituting a dense use scenario (200 randomly distributed links/km2) as interferers and victims.
+Such analysis is summarised in section 7.3.

-At that time, it was recognized that, in case unlicensed regime is adopted in this frequency band, which does not allow preliminary interference evaluation for actual uses, it is necessary to derive a possible limit for interference.
+At that time, it was recognised that, in case unlicensed regime is adopted in this frequency band, which does not allow preliminary interference evaluation for actual uses, it is necessary to derive a possible limit for interference.
 The 2% percentage of links potentially affected by a critical C/I was indicated as threshold from FS network operators.

-The value producing a 3 dB 10E-6 BER threshold degradation, according to the Harmonized Standard EN 302-217-2 [4] was also chosen as a critical value, it was recognized that other applications could use another criterion as "critical condition", and a different, more relaxed percentage of interfered links could be tolerated in these cases.
+The value producing a 3 dB 10E-6 BER threshold degradation, was also chosen as a critical value according to the ETSI Harmonised Standard EN 302-217-2 [4].It was recognised that other applications could use another criterion as "critical condition", and a different, more relaxed percentage of interfered links could be tolerated in these cases.

-Results are given as the percentage of links which are expected to exceed a critical value of C/I. While the limit can be met if the equipment comply with the FS requirement, results shows that such percentage grows significantly for less demanding system requirements and increasing channel bandwidth (BW); in particular, the result for MGWS showed percentage of interfered links higher than 50%.
+Results of these simulations are given as the percentage of links which are expected to exceed a critical value of C/I. While the limit can be met if the equipment complies with the FS requirement, results show that such percentage grows significantly for less demanding system requirements and increasing channel bandwidth (BW); in particular, the result for MGWS showed percentage of interfered links higher than 50%.

-Since the used method (LoS model) does not account for some important situations, such as the presence of reflection and shielding of buildings, results were deemed not applicable (too pessimistic) to these kind of applications, and it was agreed to perform a more detailed analysis, using 3D ray tracing tools applied to real world locations.
+Since the used method (LoS model) does not account for some important situations such as the presence of reflection and shielding of buildings, results were deemed not applicable (too pessimistic) to these kind of applications.
+It was agreed to perform a more detailed analysis, using 3D ray tracing tools applied to real world locations.